Ojas1804/MuSync/README.md

 # MuSync

+Play music on multiple devices on the same network in sync.
 Synchronized multi-device audio playback over LAN/Wi‑Fi in pure Python.

 Any device on the network can become the **host** by playing a local audio file; every other peer automatically pulls the PCM stream over TCP and plays